jocain/jocain.github.io/README.md

-## DATA 146 Extra Credit: Liberian Demographic Data Classification Modeling
+## DATA 146 Extra Credit
+# Liberian Demographic Data Classification Modeling

 You can use the [editor on GitHub](https://github.com/jocain/jocain.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.